fernandoklurfan/OfficeDocs-SkypeForBusiness/Skype/SfbServer/plan-your-deployment/edge-server-deployments/system-requirements.md

 - [Load Balancers](system-requirements.md#LoadBalancers) (you can have DNS load balancing or a hardware load balancer (HLB), but for a single Edge Server, this isn't needed)

-We have more detail on each of these below:
+We have more detail on each of these in the following sections:

 ### Edge Servers
 <a name="EdgeServers"> </a>